-Learn how to plant bulbs from dahlias to elephant ears for beautiful, long-lasting color in your space.
+Dig in and learn how to plant bulbs, such as dahlias and elephant ears, for summer blooms.
+Get beautiful, long-lasting color in your space with spring-planted bulbs.

-Dig in now because it’s the best time to plant bulbs for blooms all summer long, whether in flowerpots and window boxes or in the ground.
+Spring is the best time to plant bulbs, whether in flowerpots and window boxes or simply in the ground.

-Going deep: Learn How to PLant summer bulbs
+Going deep: How to PLant Bulbs for Summer flowers

 - Plant Thomas Edison dahlias indoors six weeks before the last frost or plant outside in full sun to part shade.
 Dahlias make great cutting flowers.

 - Colorful Caladiums thrive in hot, humid weather in part or full shade.
-Plant after soil temperatures reach 70 degrees Fahrenheit.
+Plant in late spring when soil temperatures reach 70 degrees Fahrenheit.

 - Carefree Blazing Stars attract butterflies.
 Plant in areas with full sun to part shade in early spring as soon as soil can be worked.
 These perennials return again and again.